-Primary employment growth and investment continues on a very strong pace.
-Over the last two years, tracked primary employment capital investment is just short of \$1 billion and will result in the creation of more than 2,500 direct jobs."
+Primary employment growth and investment capital continues on a very strong pace.
+Over the last three years, tracked employment capital investment is nearly \$1.4 billion and will result in the creation of more than 4,200 direct jobs.
+While logistics is an important growing sector, the continued growth of manufacturing is especially significant."

-President & CFO

-Ocala Metro Chamber and Economic Partnership
+Kevin T. Sheilley Former President & CEO Ocala Metro Chamber and Economic Partnership job growth healthcare

-job growth

-Capital investments by employers over the last two years will result in approximately 2,500 jobs.
+Capital investments by employers over the last three years will result in the creation of more than 4,200 jobs.